 For instance, although both the USICH and Texas Homeless Network's 2014 Balance of State (BoS) Point-In-Time (PIT) Count Report identify domestic violence as a major contributor to homelessness, the Plan in its current format does not.
 The 2014 BoS PIT states that domestic violence and homelessness are regrettably woven and that countless women today are "stably housed" in an abusive relationship, but leaving this relationship could very likely leave the woman and children in a homeless situation.
-The Plan currently insufficiently prioritizes
+5 The Plan currently insufficiently prioritizes survivors of domestic violence and their children and excludes language related to how providers should comprehensively outline the specific response to this identified special needs population.
+The Plan does not reflect a sufficiently deep understanding of the problem of domestic violence in our communities, identify tangible solutions, or display the commitment necessary to providing housing options to survivors of domestic violence and their children.

-&lt;sup>3 2013 Domestic Violence Counts: A 24-Hour Census of Domestic Violence Shelters and Services.
+3 2013 Domestic Violence Counts: A 24-Hour Census of Domestic Violence Shelters and Services.
 National Network to End Domestic Violence. http://nnedv.org/projects/census/4225-domestic-violence-counts-census-2013-report.html (accessed 10/2/2014).